Graded $p$-polar rings and the homology of $\Omega^n\Sigma^nX$: Properties and applications

 \begin{corollary} Let $H$ be a unipotent Hopf algebra which is unipotent cofree on a $p$-polar $k$-algebra $A$.
-Then $A$ is isomorphic to the vector space of primitive elements $PH$. \end{corollary} \begin{proof} If $H$ is as in the statement then $U_2(H) \cong S(PH)$ as coalgebras, but by the preceding Lemma, $U_2(H) \cong S(U_1(A))$.
+Then $A$ is isomorphic to the vector space of primitive elements $PH$. \end{corollary} \begin{proof} By the preceding Lemma, $U_2(H) \cong S(U_1(A))$.
 Applying the functor $P$ and noting that $P(S(M)) \cong M$, we find that $PH \cong U_1(A)$. \end{proof}

 \begin{remark} It is not true that $V(H)=P(H)$ in general, or that $P(H)$ is a $p$-polar algebra.
 Also, if $H$ is a unipotent Hopf algebra whose underlying pointed unipotent coalgebra is cofree, $H$ is not necessarily cofree over a $p$-polar $k$-algebra.
 For example, consider the graded Hopf algebra $H$ dual to $H^*=k[x,y]$ with $|x|=j>0$, $|y|=p^2j$, $x$ primitive and $\psi(y) = y \otimes 1 + 1 \otimes y + \sum_{i=1}^{p-1} \frac1{i!(p-i)!} x^{pi} \otimes x^{p(p-i)}$.
 Then the primitives $PH$ are dual to the indecomposables $Q(H^*) = \langle x,y\rangle$, i.e. $PH = \langle a,b\rangle$ with $|a|=j$, $|b|=p^2j$.
 Suppose $H$ was cofree, so that $PH$ is a $p$-polar $k$-algebra by the corollary above.
 For degree reasons, $PH$ cannot carry any but the trivial $p$-polar algebra structure, $PH \cong \langle a \rangle \times \langle b \rangle$.
 As a right adjoint, $\Cof^u$ commutes with products and hence $\Cof^u(PH) = \Cof(\langle a \rangle) \otimes \Cof(\langle b \rangle) = (k[x] \otimes k[y])^* = H'$.
 But $H \not\cong H'$ as Hopf algebras since $P(H^*) = \langle x,x^p,x^{p^2},\dots \rangle$, while $P((H')^*) = \langle x,x^p,\dots,y,y^p,\dots\rangle$, a contradiction. \end{remark} \begin{proof}[Proof of Thm.~\ref{thm:lambdapcofree}] Let $\Lambda_p = k[\theta_{j,0},\theta_{j,1},\dots]$ be the Hopf algebra representing the functor of $p$-typical Witt vectors.
 Denote by $\eta\colon \Lambda_p \to \Cof^u(V(\Lambda_p))$ the unit of the adjunction.
 Applying the functor of primitives, since $\Cof^u(V(\Lambda_p))$ is cofree as a coalgebra by Lemma~\ref{lemma:cofreeiscofreeascoalg}, we obtain a map